 Proteins specifically expressed in endothelial cells of the lung

-Genes shared between lung and other tissues
+Gene expression shared between lung and other tissues

 Figure 2.
 An interactive network plot of the lung enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of lung enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
-The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.
+The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 The histology of human lung including detailed images and information about the different cell types can be viewed in the Protein Atlas Histology Dictionary.